PaunovskiD/Bug-report-jira-generator/README.md

 ## Overview

-AI-powered application that transforms raw bug reports into structured Jira-ready tickets with severity analysis and testing suggestions.
+AI-powered QA tool that converts bug reports into structured Jira tickets with severity analysis and testing recommendations.

 ## Key Features